Seagate/cortx/doc/ova/2.0.0/PI-4/CORTX_on_Open_Virtual_Appliance_PI-4.rst

        curl -O https://raw.githubusercontent.com/Seagate/cortx/mukul-ova-PI4/doc/ova/2.0.0/PI-4/reconfigure_network.sh
        sh reconfigure_network.sh

 #.
-To check the CORTX cluster status, run the following command:
+Run the following command to start the CORTX cluster and check the status:

    ::

+       hctl start
        hctl status

    **Note:** If the cluster is not running then stop and start cluster once using the following command: